asahinet/sakai-test-suite/README.md

     The location of the phantomjs binary if you choose to use this browser driver.
     The macos version is included.
 See http://phantomjs.org/download.html

+- sakai.distro

+    The distribution of Sakai you are using.
+Validate strings are "ani", "rsmart", "community".
+There are a few UI differences in the ani distribution that this property will toggle, allowing the suite to be run against multiple distributions.

+-- sakai.version

+    The version of Sakai you are testing against.
+This isn't issued yet, but one day it will be.

+Example invocation with some properties...

 -Dtarget.browser=firefox -Dtarget.server=https://nightly.cle.rsmart.com/portal